openpay-innovations/magento2-openpaywidgets/README.md

 Admin Setup
 ---------

-Check the status of the module by running this command: php bin/magento module:status.

 In the backend, expand `Openpay  Widgets -> General Configuration -> Enable Widgets -> Yes -> Save Config`

 To set up `Openpay Widgets`, fill out the fields as per your Openpay account configuration.
 (This information will be provided by your Openpay Ecommerce Manager or Account Manager).